 Kemuel has studied conducting with Bruce Dunn, John van Deursen, Wayne Toews, the late professor Morihiro Okabe, Kenneth Hsieh, Bruce Pullan C.M., and Dr. Graeme Langager.
 He has participate in several conducting workshops and masterclasses in Canada, United States, and Germany led by Kenneth Woods, David Hoose, Christopher Zimmerman, Vance George, Noel Edison, and Dr. Christopher Cock.

 In September 2015, Kemuel made his conducting debut in his birth city of Hong Kong as a Guest Conductor with the Hong Kong Oratorio Society and Hong Kong Strings, sharing the stage with HKOS Music Director, Professor Chan Wing-wah in a performance of music by J.S.
 Bach.

 Kemuel conducted his first international tour with the VOS in April 2016, performing at 7 churches throughout Taiwan, in the cities of Taipei, Taoyuan, Keelung, Shoufeng, and Tainan.

-Kemuel is currently the Conductor of Vancouver Oratorio Society, Assistant Conductor of the Vancouver Metropolitan Orchestra, Music Director for the Folsom Singers and Quest University Choir, and Artist-in-Residence at St. Patrick’s Regional Secondary School.
+Kemuel is currently the Principal Conductor of the Vancouver Oratorio Society Chorus and Chamber Choir, Assistant Conductor of the Vancouver Metropolitan Orchestra, Music Director of the Folsom Singers and the Happy Melody Singing Group, and Artist-in-Residence at St. Patrick’s Regional Secondary School.